phil-holland/csgo-impact-rating/README.md

 - Being "defused on" - *if a T side player is alive when the bomb is defused*
 - Sustaining damage (being hurt)

 > It is important to note that some actions may result in negative Impact Rating being "rewarded".
 For example, sustaining a large amount of damage may shift the round outcome prediction in the favour of your opponents, and therefore you should be punished with the corresponding negative Impact Rating.
-This also applies to team damage, or if a teammate takes damage after being teamflashed.
+This also applies to team damage, or if a teammate takes damage after you teamflash them.

 ## Prediction Model